yo1000/dbspock/README.md

 ).launch()
 ```

-When using a expectation support.
+When using a expectation support

 ```groovy
 setup: